Pennsylvania Department of Health

 Observations:

-Based on review of clinical records and facility policy, and resident and staff interviews, it was determined that the facility failed to assess and ensure safe smoking practices for one of 21 residents reviewed (Resident R50).
+Based on review of facility policy and clinical records, and staff interviews, it was determined that the facility failed to ensure that the physician signed and dated all orders during visits for seven of 20 residents reviewed (Residents R1, R7, R8, R10, R11, R30, and R62).

 Findings include: